benliao1/HV-Enclosure/docs/electrical_doc.md

 **It should be noted that much of the electronics is actually explained in the Altium schematics.
 Please read those for very detailed explanations of how the electrical circuitry actually works.** Thus, there will not be any documentation in this document explaining how the boards works.

+## Structure of `electrical` Folder

+The structure of this folder should be relatively self-exlanatory.
+Each of the four PCBs has its own Altium PCB Project, containing a schematic file, a layout file, and (with the exception of the Button Board) a populated smart BOM file for convenience.
+The two integrated libraries `HV_Box_IntLib.IntLib` and `Load_Bank_New_IntLib.IntLib` need to both be installed into your Altium workspace to properly open the files.
+Apologies for the fact that there's two integrated libraries -- I (Ben) didn't really know how they worked when I started this project so I used both a new integrated library created just for this project as well as components from a previous project I did.

 ## Schematic Rules and Net Classes

 The schematics were made very carefully with a mind towards ease of understanding, good organization, and self-documentation.
 Generally, logic and power flow from left to right, top to bottom.
 Each section is demarcated with thick dark red boxes, and with a comment explaining the purpose and various quirks (if any) of that particular section.